-Of course the startling resemblance this Chinese import’s front end bears to older products from a certain Bavarian car manufacturer may have contributed to the sniggers, but coincidental similarities aside, it is still a fairly ugly and unusual creation.
+Of course the startling resemblance this Chinese import’s front end bears to older products from a certain Bavarian car manufacturer may have contributed to the sniggers.
+But coincidental similarities to a BMW aside, it is still a fairly ugly and unusual creation.

 Visibility through the wing mirrors above town speed can also be very difficult due to wobbling, and the lack of a wiper blade on the glazed rear window doesn’t help the view to the rear either in winter conditions.
 Nevertheless, we can see a market for the Loadhopper in small communities where journey times are short and requirements basic.
 But, as a modern van for the modern metropolis it falls drastically short, and on the motorway it is entirely inappropriate.

 The unusual pressings on the loadspace’s body panels are perhaps prophetic of a van that will one-day emerge.
-The Loadhopper is a rough diamond that will, one-day, come good.
+The DFSK Loadhopper is a rough diamond that will, one-day, come good.

 Update: The Loadhopper went off sale in the UK mid-decade in the 2010s, however, that wasn't the end of the DFSK story.
 The brand has reappeared with imports of the DFSK EC35, a more modern and slightly more appropriate van.